AdobeDocs/experience-manager-cloud-service.en/help/edge/authoring.md

 You can take two different paths to author with Edge Delivery Services:

-* Document-based authoring (such as Microsoft Word or Google Docs) - Refer to this link (add Helix link)
+* Document-based authoring (such as Microsoft Word or Google Docs) - [Learn more here.](https://www.hlx.live/docs/authoring)
 * Page Editor/Universal Editor/Content Fragments Editor - Contact your Adobe Sales Representative

 ## Edge Delivery Services and Github {#github-edge}